onepub-dev/nginx-le/cli/README.md

 # Releasing Nginx-le
 If you are involved in developing Nginx-LE you will get to the point where you need to make a release.

-The easiest way to release Nginx-LE is to use pub_release
+The easiest way to release Nginx-LE is to use 'pub_release multi'.
+This publishes each of the packages and then does a docker build and push.

 ```